Cat Flea Advice and Facts

 Dealing with fleas is an essential part of cat care.
 It’s an unfortunate, but common problem that these little critters will get on to your cat’s coat, especially if your kitty goes outside.
 Below, Cat in a Flat looks at the flea treatment and prevention facts you need to know as a kitty owner or pet sitter.

 The cat flea is one of the most common parasites in pets.
-The so called “Ctenocephalides felis” is about 1 – 3 mm in size, red-brown in colour and feeds on the blood of the infected animal (the host).
+The so called “Ctenocephalides felis” is about 1 – 3 mm in size, red-brown in color and feeds on the blood of the infected animal (the host).
 Although they cannot fly, they can jump up to 20cm vertically and 13cm horizontally.

 Are cat fleas dangerous?